reema0814/Azure-Synapse-Analytics-Day/Azure Synapse + Power BI Extension Module/09-Author-a-Power-BI-Report.md

     ![ws name.](media/8.56.png)

-12. In the **Selection** pane, unhide the visual, and then hide the visual that groups by month.
+12. In the **Selection** pane, unhide the "by salesperson" visual, and then hide the “by month” visual.

 13. Create a second bookmark, and then name it **By Salesperson**.